teckkian249/Speech-Translator/README.md

 # Introduction
 Simple end-to-end python implementation of speech translation using various packages

-# Packages Used
+# Getting Started
+You will need to install the following python packages
-SpeechRecognition
+* SpeechRecognition
-gTTS
+* gTTS
-py-translator
+* py-translator
-playsound
+* playsound